 -

-Antihistamines (e.g., cetirizine, loratadine): Helps reduce sneezing, itchy eyes, and runny nose.
+Antihistamines (e.g., cetirizine, loratadine): These are for the sneezing, the itchy eyes, the runny nose.
+The classic stuff.

 -

-Nasal corticosteroids (e.g., fluticasone, budesonide): Reduces inflammation in the nasal passages.
+Nasal corticosteroids (e.g., fluticasone, budesonide): These are sprays that help with the inflammation right in their nose.

 -